onchainengineering/hmi-wirtual/docs/admin/security/database-encryption.md

   [external token encryption keys](../../reference/cli/server.md#--external-token-encryption-keys) from Coder's configuration.

-- Start coderd.
+- Start wirtuald.
 You can now safely delete the encryption keys from your secret store.

 ## Deleting Encrypted Data